 As the critical terms of the hedge contracts and their corresponding hedged items are the same, the Group performs a qualitative assessment of effectiveness and it is expected that the value of the interest rate swap contracts and the value of the corresponding hedged items will systematically change in opposite direction in response to movements in the underlying interest rates.
 The main source of hedge ineffectiveness in these hedge relationships has historically been the effect of the counterparty and the Group's own credit risk on the fair value of the hedge contracts, which is not reflected in the fair value of the hedged item attributable to the change in interest rates.
 No other sources of ineffectiveness emerged from these hedging relationships.
 However, changes in anticipated draw down of debt in 2022 as a result of planned property disposals have meant that the hedged items were no longer expected to occur.
-As the result the hedge relationships were discontinued from 1 July 2021.
-Subsequent changes in fair value of the derivatives of £10.0 million were recognised directly in profit loss.
+As a result the hedge relationships were discontinued from 1 July 2021.
+Subsequent changes in fair value of the derivatives of £10.0 million were recognised directly in profit and loss.
 The amount accumulated in cash flow hedge reserve was reclassified to profit and loss.

-The Group holds interest rate swaps and caps at 31 December 2021 against £nil (2020: £250.0 million) of the Group's borrowings, in designated in effective hedge relationships.
-The fair value of these instruments is net asset of £2.5 million (2020: £23.6 million).
-These instruments will mature within next 12 months.
+The Group holds interest rate swaps and caps at 31 December 2022 against £nil (2021: £nil) of the Group's borrowings, designated in effective hedge relationships.
+The fair value of these instruments is net assets of £73.2 million (2021: £2.5 million) with £nil million maturing in 12 months.